noeca1021/A300/Instructions/AZ-300T03_Lab_Mod03_Implementing Azure Load Balancer Standard.md

 1. In the Azure portal, create a new Azure Load Balancer with the following settings:

+    - Subsciption: the name of the target Azure subscription

+    - Resource group: **az3000801-LabRG**

     - Name: **az3000801-lb**

+    - Region: the name of the Azure region in which you deployed Azure VMs in the previous task of this exercise

     - Type: **Public**

     - SKU: **Standard**